-Further Information
+Further information

-Michael Clapham

-Antipodean Advisory
+For further information please contact:

-P: 1300 101 250
+Michael Clapham Antipodean Advisory P: 1300 101 250 E: michael@antipodeanadvisory.com W: www.antipodeanadvisory.com

-E: michael@antipodeanadvisory.com

-W: www.antipodeanadvisory.com

-Source: IOOF, June 2020.
+Source: IOOF May 2021.
 Antipodean Private Pty Ltd (T/A Antipodean Advisory) is a Corporate Authorised Representative (No.1271526) of Capstone Financial Planning Pty Ltd. ABN 24 093 733 969.
 Australian Financial Services Licence No. 223135.
 Information contained in this document is of a general nature only.
 It does not constitute financial or taxation advice.
 The information does not take into account your objectives, needs and circumstances.
-We recommend that you obtain investment and taxation advice specific to your investment objectives, financial situation and particular needs before making any investment decision or acting on any of the information contained in this document.
-Subject to law, Capstone Financial Planning nor their directors, employees or authorised representatives gives any representation or warranty as to the reliability, accuracy or completeness of the information; or accepts any responsibility for any person acting, or refraining from acting, on the basis of the information contained in this document.
+We recommend that you obtain investment and taxation advice specific to your investment objectives, financial situation and particular needs before making any investment decision or acting on any of the information or their directors, employees or authorised representatives gives any representation or warranty as to the reliability, accuracy or completeness of the information; or accepts any responsibility for any person acting, or refraining from acting, on the basis of the information contained in this document.